bwsw/sj-platform/SJDocs/source/Glossary.rst

   A specialized fundamental data structure, containing data and metadata.
 The metadata is required for exactly-once processing.

 Event
-  Minimal data unit of a stream.
+  A Minimal data unit of a stream.

 Exactly-once processing
   The processing of stream events only once.